vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions.md

 - Their individual components are **not** to be used.
   `x`, `y`, `z`, and `w` are for advanced use cases only.
 - They cannot represent rotations of more than 180 degrees.
+- They do not suffer from [gimbal lock](https://www.youtube.com/watch?v=zc8b2Jo7mno).

 ### What do they represent?
-A quaternion can represent either an **orientation** or a **rotation**.
+Confusingly just as a `Vector3` can represent a position or a direction, a quaternion can represent either an **orientation** or a **rotation**.
-An orientation is a rotational placement, an application of a rotation from the the reference placement or "identity".
+An orientation is a rotational placement, similar to position. `transform.rotation` is the global orientation of a transform.
-A rotation is a manipulation of another orientation or rotation.
+A rotation is a manipulation of another orientation or rotation, similar to a direction of movement.

-Sadly, just to confuse everyone **rotation** is a general term and can be used to describe an orientation. `transform.rotation` is a global orientation.
+Sadly, just to confuse everyone **rotation** is a general term and can be used to describe an orientation.

 ### The API
 #### Rotation Construction